wagnerpaz/Meta-Priori-UI-Components/README.md

 ##FlexColumns

-   A table extension that provides additional features in column definition and user interaction.
+   A table extension that provides additional features for column definition and user interaction.

 ###Features: